 To prevent the batteries from sliding off, a layer of cardboard should be placed on the pallet before stacking the first layer of ULABs.
 To minimise the potential for short circuit and to prevent protruding battery terminals from one layer puncturing the bottom of battery cases in the layer above (and causing the leakage of electrolyte), a layer of thick corrugated cardboard should be placed between each layer of ULABs, as well as on the top layer.
 The use of thick cardboard is preferable to particleboard or fibreboard because small spills can be absorbed and are visible.
-The batteries should be secured to the pallet, to prevent them from falling off, with clear stretch wrap.
+The ULABs should be secured to the pallet, to prevent them from falling off, with clear stretch wrap.
 The pallet should be wrapped as many times as necessary to stabilize the load, and strapped under tension with plastic tape.

+ULABs that are damaged and have the potential for leakage should either be transported in salvage drums/packaging, or repaired and/or packaged in such a manner that leakage of electrolyte is not likely to occur under conditions normally incident to transportation; drainage of electrolyte as a mean to eliminate the potential for leakage during transportation should be avoided.
+Damaged ULABs that are free of electrolyte (not visibly leaking when offered for transportation) may be placed in securely closed heavy-duty polyethylene bag and placed onto a pallet with undamaged ULABs.

 Pallets and containers should be identified with labels marked “Corrosive” using the appropriate symbol, the relevant United Nations number and proper shipping name: UN2794, battery, wet, filled with acid; or UN2800, battery, wet, non-spillable.
+Electrolyte that has leaked from a damaged ULAB must be classed, packaged and described as appropriate for the liquid: UN2796, battery fluid, acid.

 Transportation

+Transport of ULABs should conform to national legislation on the transport of dangerous or hazardous goods; where there are no such regulations, responsible authorities should refer to the latest revised edition of the United Nations Recommendations on the Transport of Dangerous Goods, Model Regulations ().

 ULABs should be handled with appropriate care when being transported.
 The main risk associated with battery transport is the electrolyte, which may leak from the batteries, even if appropriately transported in an upright position.
-Transport of ULABs should be in conformity with national legislation on the transport of dangerous goods; only qualified, authorized and licensed transport companies should be used.
-The transporter must make certain that the batteries are loaded so as to prevent movement, damage (to the vehicle or ULABs), leakage, or short circuits during transit.
+Only qualified, authorized and licensed transport companies should be used; the transporter must make certain that the batteries are loaded so as to prevent movement, damage (to the vehicle or ULABs), leakage, or short circuits during transit.

 Transport vehicles should be properly marked with placards identifying the fact that corrosive and hazardous products are being transported.
 PPE should be provided for the transport personnel, who should be trained in its emergency use.
-Transport vehicles should be outfitted with the equipment necessary to neutralize any simplespillage or leakage problems, and the transport personnel trained on how to use it.
+Transport vehicles should be outfitted with the equipment necessary to neutralize any simple electrolyte spillage or leakage problems (for example, acid neutralizer or absorbent, nitrile gloves, polyethylene apron, shoe covers, safety goggles, scoops, disposal bags and ties, and labels), and the transport personnel trained on how to use it.
 All releases should be immediately contained.

-Hazardous waste manifests or consignment notes must accompany each shipment of hazardous waste in accordance with national law, until it reaches its final destination.
-On completion of a journey, the transporter should complete the hazardous waste manifest form and return it to the healthcare establishment.
+Hazardous waste manifests or consignment notes must accompany each shipment of ULABs in accordance with national laws, until it reaches its final destination.
+On completion of a shipment, the receiving facility returns a signed copy of the manifest to the generator, confirming that the waste has been received by the designated facility.
 If the waste regulatory authority is sufficiently well established, it may be possible to pre-notify the agency about a planned offsite transport and disposal of hazardous healthcare waste and to obtain the agency’s approval.